HungryHowies/Zitadel-How-To-Upgrade/README.md

 The following example shows how to upgrade a minor version of Zitadel (i.e, v2.42.10 to v.2.44.2).
 This instance does have a systemd service created.
-More information can be found [here](https://github.com/HungryHowies/How-To-Build-Zitadel-from-Source)
+More information about this setup can be found [here](https://github.com/HungryHowies/How-To-Build-Zitadel-from-Source)

 # Upgrade Zitadel